tiagofrepereira2012/bob.prepare_eyes_annotations/README.rst

 Overview
 --------

-This package generates annotations files compatible with this annotation software https://github.com/bioidiap/annotation.video and also prepare the annotations file for the facereclib.
+This package generates annotations files compatible with this annotation software https://github.com/bioidiap/annotation.video and also prepare the annotations file for the facereclib (https://github.com/idiap/facereclib).